 Singer/songwriter Michele Murphy, while recording sessions for a potential Sonobeat release, suggests that Bill relocate the Sonobeat studios to Liberty Hill, a tiny community in the idyllic Central Texas hill country, 35 miles north of Austin.
 Property is still inexpensive there.
 Michele points Bill to a rarely-used stone church off Bagdad Road on the outskirts of Liberty Hill.
 The church property offers a secluded setting and includes enough acreage for Bill to bring in a mobile home for living quarters.
-The church itself, which Bill rents from the A.M.E. congregation that meets there only two Sundays a month, is sprawling, 30 feet wide by 40 feet long, providing 1200 square feet of open floor space, with walls 13-1/2 feet high and a vaulted ceiling peaking at almost 14 feet, the largest studio facility Sonobeat has ever had.
+The church itself, which Bill rents from the A.M.E. congregation that meets there only two Sundays a month, is sprawling, 30 feet wide by 40 feet long, providing 1200 square feet of open floor space, with walls 13-1/2 feet high and a vaulted ceiling peaking at over 24 feet, the largest studio facility Sonobeat has ever had.
 Bill moves onto the property in August and begins outfitting the old church as Sonobeat's new recording studio, which he calls "Blue Hole Sounds" after a popular nearby swimming hole.